xuesixi/cclox/readme.md

 As long as`liblox_core.h, liblox_iter.h, liblox_data_structure.h`  exist to provide some placeholders initially, the makefile will handle the building process.

-Tht provided docker image uses an entrypoint script to do that automatically when entering the container.
+Tht provided docker image uses an entrypoint script to handle that automatically when you enter the container.
 If you are not using the docker image, you can create those files by doing:

 ```shell
 $ touch liblox_core liblox_iter liblox_data_structure